Mike Monroney

 Almer Stillwell "Mike" Monroney (March 2, 1902 – February 13, 1980) was an American politician who served as a United States senator from Oklahoma from 1951 to 1969, and previously as the United States representative for Oklahoma's 5th congressional district from 1939 until 1951.
-A member of the Democratic Party, Monroney was the last Democrat to hold Oklahoma’s Class 3 Senate seat.
+A member of the Democratic Party, Monroney was the last Democrat to hold Oklahoma's Class 3 Senate seat.

 Background

 He was born on March 2, 1902, in Oklahoma City, Oklahoma (then in Oklahoma Territory).
 His parents, A. E. "Doc" and Daisy Stillwell Monroney, had moved to Oklahoma Territory shortly after the Land Rush of 1889.
+His aunt, Winonah Sanger, was a prominent Oklahoma physician.
 Monroney graduated from the University of Oklahoma in 1924 with a degree in journalism.
 His college experience was distinguished with a Phi Beta Kappa key, the Bronze Letzeiser award for scholastic standing and activities, and membership in Pe-et, the university's oldest honor society.

 Career

 Monroney was a reporter for the Oklahoma News from 1924 to 1928.
 After hiring on with the Oklahoma News, he was assigned to report on local crime stories.
 Somehow, he scooped nearly every political reporter in the state by revealing that the well-respected Senator Robert L. Owen would not support former Governor John C. "Jack" Walton's bid for the Senate in 1924.

 Monroney's career in journalism ended in 1928, when his father asked him to help with the family's furniture business.
 A few weeks later, his father died, leaving Mike as president of the company.
 In 1938 he ran for Congress as a Democrat and was elected, then reelected in the five next elections, until 1951.
 In 1932, Monroney married Mary Ellen Mellon.